coreos/ign-converter/README.md

-Ignition Spec v1-v2.x.0 to v3.0.0 Config Converter
+Ignition Spec v1-v2.x.0 <-> v3.0.0 Config Converter
 ===================================================

 ## What is this?

-This is a tool and library for convert old (v1-v2.x.0) Ignition configs to the new v3.0.0 format.
+This is a tool and library for converting old (spec v1-v2.x.0) Ignition configs to the new v3.0.0 format, and from v3.0.0 back to v2.2.
 See [Migrating Configs](https://github.com/coreos/ignition/blob/master/doc/migrating-configs.md) for details on the changes.

+## Extra information when translating from v2 -> v3

+Ignition Spec 3 will mount filesystems at the mountpoint specified by path when running.
+Filesystems no longer have the name field and files, links, and directories no longer specify the filesystem by name.
+This means to translate filesystems (with the exception of root), you must also provide a mapping of filesystem name to absolute path, e.g.

+`map[string]string{"var": "/var"}`

+If you do not, and have a filesystem with the name "var", the translation will fail.

+Conversely, when you translate from spec 3 down to spec 2, we generate names on the fly based on the path.
+If no path is specified, it is simply named by an incrementing integer.
+This information is not currently being stored, which means to translate from 3 -> 2 -> 3, you will have to manually provide the filesystem mapping that we generate.

+## TODO

+ - Save the generated filesystem mapping, so we can translate seamlessly from 3 -> 2 -> 3
+ - Revisit translated spec versions (currently we translate from v2.3 -> v3.0
+ and v3.0 -> v2.2)

 ## Why is this not part of Ignition?